 When evaluating the feasibility of a sales-based on-the-spot prize program, be sure to include others in the decision, as there may be more impact than you first envisioned:

 - Gift cards—lost and stolen cards, card activation

 - HR costs and back-office payroll accounting for the prizes given to employees

 On-the-spot programs may seem intriguing, but they require careful planning and additional time to put together.
 However, many firms find that the benefit in sales or successful product introduction is worth the cost.
 The idea is to move behavior toward expectation.
 Running the program for limited time periods, or changing it up periodically, will ensure maximum benefits and results.

-Tagged: customer experience, mystery shopper, confero, secret shopping, mystery shopping, customer experience research, customer experience measurement, secret shopper, employee recognition, on the spot rewards,
+Tagged: customer experience, mystery shopper, confero, secret shopping, mystery shopping, customer experience research, customer experience measurement, employee recognition, secret shopper, on the spot rewards,